Mosula7/MLE/README.md

 ```
 python training/train.py
 ```
-* You can also build a docker image with the following command
+* You can also build a docker image with the following command and run the script on a container
 ```
 docker build -f ./training/Dockerfile --build-arg settings_name=settings.json -t training_image .
 ```